MurshidMac/3D-OpenGLFootball-App/README.md

 # 3D-OpenGLFootball-App
+Before you start.
+Please read this [article](https://medium.com/@murshidhassen/lets-learn-open-gl-78cf24bdf60b) on setting up your enviroment.
+This project requires visual studio 2013 or later.

 I have created a simple 3D football game using the perspective view with the help of a free non-proprietory OpenGL Library called [Freeglut](http://freeglut.sourceforge.net/docs/install.php), it has similar function calls and many features to that of OpenGL.
 The game takes place in a walled garden (see figure 1).
 The first task is to set up the static scene.
 This consists of three textured 2 planes (for the walls), a plane for the grass surface,